node-value/sketch_transfer_server/README.md

 -The server should now be running on `http://localhost:8080`.

 **Update: The app can now be tested without a local server.
 To try it out, just install the client app and give it a go**

-## Note for Challange Reviwers
-The security, authorization, and data management code of this app were adapted from my previous study project: [web_lab_4](https://github.com/node-value/web-lab4-back)